seppotk/Datastructures_and_algorithms/lecture2-main/activity2/README.md

 Refer to this [pdf](./big_o.pdf):

 - What is the difference between complexity and performance:
-- Does complexity affects performance bor is it the other way around?
+- Does complexity affects performance or is it the other way around?
 - Restate the formal definition of big $O$ in plain English

 ## Links